- Share your observations

 - For information on Wisconsin's rare plants, contact:

 - Kevin Doyle

-Moonwort Grape-fern (Botrychium lunaria), a State Endangered plant, is found typically in the open areas of moist, cool woods such as small grassy gaps, edges of woods or open fields.
+Common Moonwort (Botrychium lunaria), a Wisconsin Endangered plant, is found typically in the open areas of moist, cool woods such as small grassy gaps, edges of woods or open fields.
 The optimal identification period for this species is early July through late September.

 Synonyms: Botrychium lunaria var. onondagense, Botrychium onondagense, Osmunda lunaria